Lewis Gompertz: Legacy

-In 1992, Centaur Press issued a new edition of Moral Inquiries on the Situation of Man and of Brutes, edited by philosopher Peter Singer, who also contributed the foreword.
-In it, Singer expressed his surprise at discovering Gompertz's work and noted the striking similarity between Gompertz's ethical arguments and those later advanced by the animal liberation movement.
-A second edition was published in 1997 by Edwin Mellen Press, edited by Charles R. Magel.
+In 1992, Centaur Press issued a new edition of Moral Inquiries on the Situation of Man and of Brutes, edited by the philosopher Peter Singer, who also wrote the foreword.
+Singer wrote that he was surprised to discover Gompertz's work and compared Gompertz's arguments with arguments later associated with the animal liberation movement.
+A different edition was published in 1997 by Edwin Mellen Press, edited by Charles R. Magel.

-In 2023, Barry Kew published Lewis Gompertz: Philosopher, Activist, Philanthropist, Inventor, the first full-length biography of Gompertz.
-The book explores his advocacy not only for animals but also for women, apprentices, prisoners, enslaved people, and the poor.
-It situates Moral Inquiries within a broader project to formulate and practise a rational, egalitarian moral philosophy in opposition to prevailing religious and social norms.
-Kew discusses the sectarianism and racism Gompertz encountered and argues that such hostility contributed to his historical marginalisation despite the scope of his reformist work.
+In 2023, Barry Kew published Lewis Gompertz: Philosopher, Activist, Philanthropist, Inventor, described as the first full-length biography of Gompertz.
+The book discusses Gompertz's advocacy for animals and for other causes, including women's rights, the treatment of apprentices, prisoners, enslaved people, and poverty relief.
+Kew situates Moral Inquiries within Gompertz's effort to develop and apply a rational, egalitarian moral philosophy in tension with contemporary religious and social norms.
+He also discusses anti-Jewish sectarianism and racism faced by Gompertz, and argues that these factors contributed to Gompertz receiving less attention in later histories than the range of his reform work might otherwise suggest.

 In 2024, to mark the bicentenary of its publication, Moral Inquiries on the Situation of Man and of Brutes was republished as a free digital edition by Animal Ethics.
-The organisation described Gompertz as an early pioneer of animal ethics and credited him with producing what it called the most significant work on the subject before the late twentieth century.
-It also noted his early support for ideas now associated with veganism, antispeciesism, and concern for wild animal suffering, and stated that many of his arguments remain relevant to contemporary ethical debates.
+The organisation described Gompertz as an early contributor to animal ethics and characterised Moral Inquiries as the most important work on the subject before the late 20th century.
+It said that the book anticipated ideas later associated with veganism, antispeciesism, and concern for wild animal suffering, and argued that many of Gompertz's arguments remain relevant to contemporary ethical debate.